 All competitions have features included in the task that are essential processes, these are listed below.
-If you want your work to stand out and demonstrate a higher level of skill that will have an impact on visitors, employers etc. the 'optional features' are good skills tohave and in today's work environment, customers' expectations are also high.
-Keeping to 'optional features' will lead to future work through recommendation.
+If you want your work to stand out and demonstrate a higher level of skill that will have an impact on visitors, employers etc. the 'optional features' are good skills to have and in today's work environment, customers' expectations are also high.
+Keeping to 'optional features' will lead to future work through recommendations.

-Included features

-- Interpret drawings read drawings carefully to ensure that the work is produced as drawing and in the correct position etc. - Work safely, keeping work area tidy and wearing PPE as per specification - Organise workstation the ability to organise tools and equipment to provide space for work and enable an efficient system of work. - Fix pipe supports to structure as per specification - Fix Copper pipe to walls and bend tube to various angles as specified. - Prepare pipe for joints & solder fittings using industry processes. - On completion test installation for leaks - Tasks are challenging and require good time management for completion within time allocated.
+Included features Optional features Interpret drawings read drawings carefully Keep walls clean (no dirty to ensure that the work isproduced as per finger marks on walls drawing and in the correct position etc. etc.).
+Work safely, keeping work area tidy and wearing PPE as per specification.
+No undue pencil marks (when Organise workstation - the ability to marking out for clips etc. keep organise tools and equipment to provide pencil marks behind clips or space for work and enable an efficient components). system of work.
+Fix pipe supports to structure as per Clean pipe work with a damp specification. cloth after soldering to remove Fix copper pipe to walls and bend the tube all traces of flux. to various angles as specified.
+Prepare pipe for joints & solder fittings using industry processes.
+On completion test installation forleaks.
+Tasks are challenging and requiregood time management for completion within time allocated.